 29.1 General Provisions.

 (a) Operation of EIM.
 Pursuant to Section 29, the CAISO shall expand operation and settlement of the Real-Time Market to provide for the purchase and sale of balancing Energy in any Balancing Authority Area for which the Balancing Authority executes an EIM Entity Agreement with the CAISO.
+Operation and Settlement of the Real-Time Market in an EIM Entity Balancing Authority Area for which the Balancing Authority executes an EDAM Entity Agreement with the CAISO is supplemented by Section 33.

 (b) EIM Tariff Obligations.
 EIM Market Participants shall comply with –